mcsbt-2019-web-and-mobile/webdev-session-3-and-4/exercises/exercise2/README.md

 For this exercise you're asked to build a menu that contains three items.
 When an item is clicked, it should become active.
-See the example of what it means to become active in [Bootstrap's documentation][boostrap-pills-menu];
+See the example of what it means to become active in [Bootstrap's documentation][bootstrap-pills-menu];

 ## create react app